weathergard/labcoat/README.md

 ```

 #### Numbering style options
-If you prefer alphabetical numbering for your diagrams (i, ii, or I, II, etc.), add the `alpha-diag` attribute to the enclosing article element, as follows: `<article alpha-diagram>`.
+The default numbering style is plain integers.
+You may specify otherwise by providing either a `latin-diagrams` or `roman-diagrams` attribute to the enclosing article element, as follows: `<article latin-diagrams>`.

 ## Future Additions
 ### &lt;example> and &lt;ex />